Ziro: Languages

-According to 2011 census, Apatani was the most spoken language in Ziro with 10,867 speakers followed by Bengali at 1,104, Assamese at 752, Nepali at 746, Bhojpuri at 728 and Hindi at 395.
+According to the 2011 census, Apatani was the most spoken language in Ziro with 10,867 speakers followed by Bengali at 1,104, Assamese at 752, Nepali at 746, Bhojpuri at 728 and Hindi at 395.

 Culture

 Apatani culture

-Apatanis have few unique special characteristic features which differ from other tribes in Arunachal Pradesh and India.
-Few of these special characteristic features are:
+The Apatanis have a few unique characteristic features which differ from other tribes in Arunachal Pradesh and India.
+Unique characteristic features are:

 (A) Apatanis practice permanent wet paddy cultivation whereas other tribes practice shifting cultivation called Jhom cultivation.

 (B) Apatanis cultivate permanent wet land cultivations whereas other tribes practice dry land cultivations by clearing the forests by burning the jungles.

 (C) Apatanis once practiced the art of facial tattoos.

 UNESCO world heritage cultural sites

 Apatani cultural landscape in Ziro Valley in Lower Subansiri district and Thembang Dzong in West Kameng district have been included in the Tentative List for UNESCO's World Heritage Site.
 The Arunachal Pradesh government has undertaken conservation works at these sites with the aim of ensuring inclusion of these sites in UNESCO's final list.
-Apatani cultural landscape comprises 32 sq km2 cultivable areas out of 1058 sq km plateau.
+Apatani cultural landscape comprises 32 sq km2 cultivable areas out of 1058 km2 plateau.
 Apatani tribe, which has inhabited this region for centuries, is known for practicing ecologically sustainable existential sustenance.
 Thembang Dzong is a 3.2 acres fortified village of Monpa tribe.

 Education

 Ziro has one university and one undergraduate arts college namely Indira Gandhi Technological and Medical Sciences University and Saint Claret College respectively.
 As of the 2001 census, Ziro had an average literacy rate of 66%, lower than the national average of 74.04%: male literacy was 72%, and female literacy was 60%.
 The older generation hadn't been exposed to formal education, but with the rapid pace of education of younger generations, the education scenario of Ziro grew tremendously and is poised to grow further.

 Urban populace of Lower Subansiri district mainly reside in Ziro and as per 2011 census, average urban literacy rate in Lower Subansiri district is 85.52% of which males and females are 89.81% and 81.26% literates respectively.
-It is worth noting that, as per the 2011 census, 84.58% population of Lower Subansiri districts lives in rural areas of villages.
+As per the 2011 census, 84.58% population of Lower Subansiri districts lives in rural areas of villages.
 The literacy rate in rural areas of Lower Subansiri district is 72.27%.
 Still, the combined literacy rate is 74.35%, which is second in Arunachal Pradesh, next only to Papumpare District where the capital city of Itanagar is located.